kiraoyd/tuberTrader/README.md

+# As of 6/22/2023...

-# To run:
+## To run:

 1. Clone this repository.
 2. From the root directory ```tuberTrader```
 2. run: ```docker compose build --no-cache```
 3. run: ```docker compose up```
 4. Navigate to http://localhost/ to view the site

+I am still moving over routes from the old typeORM based backend, to the new mikroORM based backend.
+So much of the sites functionality is still not running.
+More updates to follow...

+# BELOW ARE NOTES ONLY, PLEASE IGNORE...
-# 5/5/2023 - ripping out typeORM and replacing with MikroORM
+## 5/5/2023 - ripping out typeORM and replacing with MikroORM

 To dump the current schema SQL to the console: pnpm mikro-orm-esm schema:create --dump